mansim07/dataplex-labs/lab3-data-curation/README.md

     - Go to Dataplex UI

-    - Navigate to the Discover menu, Search optin
+    - Navigate to the Discover menu, Search option

     - Open 'Consumer banking - Customer Domain' and select 'Customer Curated Zone' to filter the assets in the curated layer.
      ![filtered search](/lab3-data-curation/resources/imgs/filter_search.png)

-    - Select **customer_curated_data** from the list of assets shown on the right panel to see the following display.
+    - Select **customer_data** from the list of assets shown on the right panel to see the following display.
 Validate the entry details to see the parquet format file information
     ![curated metadata](/lab3-data-curation/resources/imgs/curated_metadata.png)

 Suggestion: As a homework, try to curate the merchants data.